dima424658/awgproxy/README.md

 Target = service-three.servicenet:80
 ```

-Wireproxy can also allow peers to connect to it:
+Awgproxy can also allow peers to connect to it:
 ```
 [Interface]
 ListenPort = 5400